We live at a crucial time in history. Never before have we had so many answers to the problems that have dogged our developing world.

-- To ensure that human activity respects the integrity of ecosystems and does not impair biodiversity and ecological resilience of life-supporting systems.
+- to ensure that human activity respects the integrity of ecosystems and does not impair biodiversity and the ecological resilience of life-supporting systems;

-- To introduce measures that redress the imbalance of wealth between rich and poor.
+- to introduce measures that redress the imbalance between rich and poor.

-- To adopt and promote the nonviolent resolution of conflict.
+- to adopt and promote nonviolent resolution of conflict;

 An ecologically sustainable economy

-- To develop economic policies that will ensure greater resource and energy efficiency and development and use of environmentally sustainable technologies.
+- to develop economic policies which will ensure greater resource and energy efficiency as well as development and use of environmentally sustainable technologies;

-- To respect and protect ethnic, religious, racial diversity.
+- to respect and protect ethnic, religious and racial diversity;

-- To ensure that Australians have the benefit of a locally responsible, diverse, democratically controlled and independent mass media.
+- to ensure that Australians have the benefit of a locally responsible, diverse, democratically controlled, independent mass media.

 - ensuring that Australia plays an active role in promoting peace and ecological sustainability.